FrontierMods/Core/README.md

 _DDA_'s engine does not allow adding extensive functionality via mods; it does, however, permit creating a large amount of content.

-Implenenting author-driven expansion of content – independently of the goals of the base game – is the foundation of Frontier Mods.
+Implenenting author-driven expansion of content – independently of (though sometimes in line with) the goals of the base game – is the foundation of Frontier Mods.

 Frontier Mods also hosts [a blog](https://github.com/FrontierMods/Blog) and [a design document](https://github.com/FrontierMods/Design).
 Subscribe to those to stay in touch with the development of the mods.